langjam/jam0001/Electrolysis/README.md

 comments after creation, so be aware of what you are typing.
 You can however delete comments and write them again.

-Everything you do (include program execution) will get written to `state.json`.
+Everything you do (including program execution) will get written to `state.json`.
 If you want to store you current state before execution, consider creating a copy of `state.json`.

 In order to execute a topic, comment `run` directly under the topic body.

+One thing to be aware of is: you can see all modifications on comments live.
+Meaning, your program will execute very slowly.